Mc-Zen/tidy/README.md

 This will print the documentation of `func` directly into the document — no need to look it up in a manual.
 Read up in the [guide][guide] for setup instructions.

-## Docstring tests
+## Doc-comment tests
-It is possible to add simple docstring tests — assertions that will be run when the documentation is generated.
+It is possible to add simple doc-tests — assertions that will be run when the documentation is generated.
 This is useful if you want to keep small tests and documentation in one place.
 ```typ
 /// #test(
 ///   `num.my-square(2) == 4`,